Application

 Course summary

-• Optional 'with composites' pathway available - in year 4, you have the option to choose a specialist 'with composites' pathway, which allows you to study the design and manufacture of specialist materials.
+• Optional 'with composites' pathway available.
+In year 4, you have the option to choose a specialist 'with composites' pathway, which allows you to study the design and manufacture of specialist materials.
 Should you wish to choose this route, ‘with composites’ will appear as a named specialism on your degree certificate to acknowledge your specialism in this area.

-• Take your studies a step further - this four year integrated masters programme takes your learning and expertise development all the way to masters level.
+• Take your studies a step further.
+This four year integrated masters programme takes your learning and expertise development all the way to masters level.

-• Join the upper ranks - in the Academic Ranking of World Universities (ARWU), also known as the Shanghai Ranking, we are eighth out of 50, and the highest ranked UK university, for Marine/Ocean Engineering.
+• Join the upper ranks.
+In the Academic Ranking of World Universities (ARWU), also known as the Shanghai Ranking, we are eighth out of 50, and the highest ranked UK university, for Marine/Ocean Engineering.

-• Open the door to a successful future - with starting salaries from £23,000, our graduates have gone on to work for Hoare Lea, Babcock Marine, Becton Dickinson, e2v, Edwards, the Shaw Group and the Ministry of Defence.
+• Open the door to a successful future.
+With starting salaries from £23,000, our graduates have gone on to work for Hoare Lea, Babcock Marine, Becton Dickinson, e2v, Edwards, the Shaw Group and the Ministry of Defence.

-• Be flexible – our combined first year allows you to switch to mechanical engineering or civil engineering in line with your career ambitions.
+• Be flexible.
+Our combined first year allows you to switch to mechanical engineering or civil engineering in line with your career ambitions.

-• Be unique – our courses are the only ones in the country to have a named 'with composites' pathway; choosing this will allow you to stand out in the job market.
+• Be unique.
+Our courses are the only ones in the country to have a named 'with composites' pathway; choosing this will allow you to stand out in the job market.

 • Learn hands-on with the latest industry-standard software, laboratory sessions and practical classes.